-How will SVP’s explicit focus on racial equity improve our impact and propel partners to authentically collaborate with community-based organizations to create change in our region?
+How will SVP’s explicit focus on racial equity improve our impact, propel partners to authentically collaborate with community-based organizations and create change in our region?

 Philanthropy, as a sector, must move away from ‘business as usual’ to ensure those most impacted by inequities can influence and lead.
 The need for people of color in the philanthropic ecosystem has never been more apparent as these communities face previously unimagined threats.
 To be most effective in breaking down systems of injustice, SVP must address these disparities and align our learning and grantmaking on communities that have been consistently marginalized.

 SVP has been on this journey since 2011, and we are at a turning point where we must set the bar higher for ourselves and our colleagues in the sector.
 This year, we will hone in on the following strategic priorities:

 - Deliberate investment in organizations that are led by and focused on people of color and racial inequities.